jskubick/unity-scenedump-xml/README.md

 * `interfaceContainerTagName` and `interfaceTagName` work the same way as their 'superclass' counterpards.

 * `typeAbbreviations` and `valueAbbreviations` are 2-dimensional String[,] arrays defining name/value substitution pairs that get applied to... surprisingly... type names and values.
-If the array is null, no substitutions are made.
-Note that this is simple String.Replace(before,after), and does NOT involve regular expressions.
-Originally, it DID use regular expressions... then I realized I couldn't think of a single real use-case that actually needed them, and rewrote it to use String replace instead to make everyone's lives easier.
+   * If the array is null, no substitutions are made.
+   * Note that this is simple String.Replace(before,after), and does NOT involve regular expressions.
+   * If  you *really* want regular expressions, look at XmlSceneDumperOptions.abbreviateType() and abbreviateValue().